Last update: 04/06/2015

 At the request of a Law Enforcement Officer directly or through the Emergency Dispatch Center, a partial crew will be dispatched by the Public Works Department at any time to the scene of an accident in order to facilitate safe traffic flow on a county road.

-NOTICE is hereby given that, through June 30, 2014, the official newspaper for advertising Stevens County's legal notices will be The Chewelah Independent; E. 309 Main Street; P.O.
+NOTICE is hereby given that, through June 30, 2016, the official newspaper for advertising Stevens County's legal notices will be The Chewelah Independent; E. 309 Main Street; P.O.
 Box 5; Chewelah, WA 99109.
+2015 Official County Newspaper in pdf

 [Top of Page]